 Every time we visit Sicily, we discover more things to see and do.
 As the island's so large we recommend hiring a car to really make the most of your holiday.
 Although you can book excursions locally if you'd rather not drive.
 Here's some of our top things to see in Sicily:

-One of the most famous historical sites in Sicily, the Valley of the Temples showcase ancient Greek architecture with a series of well-preserved temples and monuments.
+- Valley of the Temples: One of the most famous historical sites in Sicily, the Valley of the Temples showcase ancient Greek architecture with a series of well-preserved temples and monuments.

-For those who have time, a visit to the Aeolian Islands is a must-do.
+- Aeolian Islands: A visit to the Aeolian Islands is a must-do.
 These seven islands feel a world away from Sicily, yet can be reached in under an hour by ferry.
 Head to Vulcano for the therapeutic mud baths, Lipari for the bustling harbour and seafood restaurants or Salina for the green mountain landscapes.